Polygence blog / Research Opportunities and Ideas

 Writing Contests for High School Students

-As entry requirements, writing prompt availability (if applicable), application and submission deadlines, and judging criteria may change year to year, be sure to refer to the specific contest websites for those that catch your attention.
+As entry requirements, writing prompt availability (if applicable), application and submission deadlines, and judging criteria may change from year to year, be sure to refer to the specific contest websites for those that catch your attention.

 1. The Adroit Prizes for Poetry and Prose